Last Updated on November 18, 2020 by Scott

 Briggs & Stratton has earned the designation of being an Amazon’s choice product, probably because this generator offers a lot in terms of quiet operations but comes in at a more affordable price point.

-Westinghouse iGen1200 - The Cheapest Option on this list
+9. Westinghouse iGen1200 – The Cheapest Option on This List

 This is the cheapest available portable, quiet generator, but that budget price comes with a few big downsides.